CSpanias/cspanias.github.io/_posts/2024-01-05-Postman - What are APIs.md

 |API | Simplified interface for interacting with the backend | Waiter |
 |Server | The backend where the processing happens | Kitchen |

+## API Types

+### Medium

+While this courses focuses on Web APIs, this term can apply to a broader range of interfaces:
+- **Hardware APIs** - Interface for software to talk to hardware.
+- **Software Library APIs** - Interface for directly consuming code from another code base.
+- **Web APIs** - Interface for communicating across code based over a network.

+Multiple API types may be used to achieve a task.
+For example, uploading a photo to Instagram makes use of:
+1. **Hardware API** for tha app to talk to your camera.
+2. **Software library API** for the image to be processed with filters.
+3. **Web API** for sending your image to Instagram's servers.

+### Architectures

+There is more than one way to build and consume APIs, such as:
+- REST (Representational State Transfer)
+- GraphQL
+- WebSockets
+- webhooks
+- SOAP (Simple Object Access Protocol)
+- gRPC (Google Remote Procedure Call)
+- MQTT (MQ Telemetry Transport)

+This course will focus on **REST APIs** since this is the most widely adopted API architecture.
+Some traits of REST APIs include not storing session state between requests, the ability to cache, and the ability to send and receive various data types.

+### Access

+APIs also vary in the scope of who can access them:
+- **Public APIs (aka Open APIs)** - consumed by anyone who discovers the API.
+- **Private APIs** - consumed only within an org and not made public.
+- **Partner APIs** - consumed between one or more orgs that have an established relationship.

+The API we will use in this course will be a **Public, REST, Web API**.